Blog

 The Caveat

-"The concept of happiness is a subjective experience that varies greatly among individuals, as it is influenced by numerous intangible factors such as fulfillment, contentment, and overall well-being."
+“The concept of happiness is a subjective experience influenced by factors such as contentment, fulfillment, and well-being.”

 6. Unparallel Lists